 RALPH.
 Look at this, Tom put the tomatoes next to the canned fruit again.
 How many times do I have to tell that kid?
-Is that how they train them in college?
 And where is he anyway?
 You know, just because he’s your nephew doesn’t mean I can’t fire him.

 (The phone rings and Sally answers and takes an order as Ralph hands the crackers to Amanda)